top of page

 • Waste movement routes that avoid gallery contamination

-Procurement tip: for museums, don’t compare suppliers on hourly rate alone.
+Procurement tip: For museums, don’t compare suppliers on hourly rate alone.
+Compare:

 • What’s included (supervision, consumables, audits, cover, specialist tooling)